Choose your country to see the products for your location

 Regulatory status

-SALSA MLPA Probemix P042 ATM-2 is CE-marked for in vitro diagnostic (IVD) use.
+SALSA MLPA Probemix P042 ATM-2 is CE-marked under the IVDR for in vitro diagnostic (IVD) use in Europe.
 This assay has also been registered for IVD use in Israel.

 This assay is for research use only (RUO) in all other territories.